Many people change careers from oil and gas to another industry with great success.

 - Problem Solving

-There are a lot of others ones; these are just a few to get your mind thinking.
+There are a lot of others skills.
+These are just a few to get your mind thinking.

 Oilfield Industry – Resume Writing if You Wish to Change Careers